Visitors may choose to follow updates using Twitter, Facebook, and Instagram.

 To explore the project's public history, click through the timeline below.
-You can use the arrow to the right to cycle ahead, or click on any milestone title to access the original article.
-I will continue to add events and publications as they become available.
+You may use the arrow to the right to cycle ahead, or click on any milestone title to access the original article.
+We will continue new events and publications as they become available.

 This page references: